impira/docquery/README.md

 </div>

-DocQuery is a library and command-line tool that makes it easy to analyze semi-structured and unstructured documents (PDFs, scanned images, etc.) using advanced natural language processing (NLP).
+DocQuery is a library and command-line tool that makes it easy to analyze semi-structured and unstructured documents (PDFs, scanned images, etc.) using large language models (LLMs).
 You simply point DocQuery at one or more documents and specify a question you want to ask.
 DocQuery is created by the team at [Impira](https://impira.com?utm_source=github&utm_medium=referral&utm_campaign=docquery).

 ## Quickstart (CLI)